Unobtrusive Funeral Live Streaming for Churches and Crematoriums

 On the day of the funeral

-Before the funeral typically arrive about an hour to set up and to get myself acquainted with the location.
-I will ask the celebrant to wear a wireless microphone of TV-quality audio broadcast.
-I also set up a tiny microphone on the lectern to capture any additional speaker.
-In order to cover the ceremony beautifully, I typically bring two video cameras, one wide-angle and one to zoom in on the speaker.
-With the help of a little video mixer I can seamlessly switch between both angles.
-Your funeral video live stream will start and end with a still frame including the name (and photo if you like) and funeral date of the deceased.
-Only people with the password will be able to watch the funeral video stream.
+Before the funeral, I typically arrive about two hours to set up and to get myself acquainted with the location.
+I will introduce myself to the celebrant or priests and kindly ask them to wear a wireless microphone.
+I also set up a professional shotgun microphone in front of the lectern to capture any additional speaker.
+Depending on the package you have booked (single camera or multi-camera), I will set up all required equipment in an unobtrusive way (hide cameras behind pillars etc).
+Your funeral video live stream will start and end with a still frame including the name (and photo if you like) and funeral date of the deceased or, if you prefer, with a photo slideshow made to beautiful music.
+Only people with the link will be able to watch the funeral video stream.

 Accessing the funeral video live stream